okineadev/Redmi-10C-MIUI-patches/README.md

 ## ✨ Features

 - Removed `cust.img` which reduces firmware size by 1.2+ GB and speeds up installation speed by a couple of minutes
+- Removed unnecessary preinstalled APKs and removed default audio recording permissions for some apps
-- Clean factory firmware that only you can edit and control
+- Clean factory firmware that you can edit and control

 ## 🛠️ Getting started